johncpatterson/TIY-6-4-To-Do-List-Angular/README.md

-# TIY-3-3-To-Do-List
+# TIY-6-4-To-Do-List

-The Iron Yard week 3, day 3 assignment.
-The goal of this assignment was to build the functionality in Javascript of a todo list.
-The HTML and CSS was provided and I added the js to make it work.
+The Iron Yard week 6, day 4 assignment.
+The goal of this assignment was to recreate the ToDo list, originially done in vanilla js, using ANgular.
+The HTML and CSS was provided and I added the Angular to make it work.